Lunarexxy/Ninitale/README.md

 * **❗ Paintings:** Contains paintings with custom artwork.
 Currently only has a few for the 1x1 variant.
 Original painting model was tweaked to allow for 20x20 pixel art to be displayed.
 An Aseprite file is included for easy editing!

-* **❗ Vanilla Tweaks:** Modifies some vanilla items, either to re-balance them for quality of life, or to allow for more freedom in building on my own server.
+* **❗ Vanilla Tweaks:** Modifies or expands upon some vanilla items, either to re-balance them for quality of life, or to allow for more freedom in building on my own server.

 **Not recommended for use:**